GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 [IdP Sign-In Status
 API](https://github.com/fedidcg/FedCM/blob/main/proposals/idp-sign-in-status-api.md)
-is a mechanism where an IdP informs the browser the user's sign-in status.
+is a mechanism where an IdP informs the browser of the user's sign-in status.
 With this API, the browser can reduce unnecessary requests to the IdP and mitigate potential timing attacks.